ivkalita/web-game/doc/api.md

 *****

 # Serialization
-Serialization of objects is performed in the format JSON.
-Read the rules of data in JSON format by this link: https://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example
+Object serialization is performed in the JSON format.
+You can learn about data conversion to JSON format by following this link - https://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example

 # Classes